rocky-linux/documentation/contrib_templates/create_new_user.md

 ## Conclusions

-  It works great!
+  Congratulations, you did it!

-  In conclusion, this guide has equipped you with the knowledge to manage user and group accounts on Rocky Linux 9.4 using Cockpit.
-With Cockpit's intuitive web-based graphical interface, administrative tasks become more accessible and efficient, allowing you to take full advantage of its user-friendly features for seamless system management.
+  In conclusion, this guide has equipped you with the knowledge needed to successfully manage user and group accounts on Rocky Linux 9.4 using Cockpit.
+Cockpit's easy-to-use web-based graphical interface, makes executing administrative tasks more accessible and efficient, allowing you to take full advantage of its user-friendly features for smooth system management.

 ---